 Athletes, need good absorbable sources of protein before a work out to provide energy and build muscle.
 They also need protein to help recover their muscles and tissues after a work out.

-Weight Loss, when individuals are trying to lose weight by exercising and eating well, protein smoothies with fruit and veggies area great addition to their daily snacks.
-Smoothies can provide long lasting energy, give you the satisfied full feeling and help stabilize your blood sugar.
+Weight Loss, when individuals are trying to lose weight by exercising and eating well, protein smoothies with lots of veggies, good fat and little fruit is a great meal.
+Smoothies can provide long lasting energy, give you the satisfied full feeling and help stabilize your blood sugar. *** Be sure to have little fruit, more fat and more veggies in your smoothie for an actual nutrient dense meal and blood sugar balancer.